 - Dainty Little Ballet Dancers: Widowmaker was a ballet dancer before her FaceMonster Turn into one of the world's most feared assassins.
-The trope is played with, since In-Universe she was treated as a harmless civilian (and her original persona is, when contrasted with her current one), but it also meant she was physically fit enough that she was a threat after becoming Brainwashed and Crazy.
+The trope is played with, since In-Universe she was treated as a harmless civilian (and her original persona was, when contrasted with her current one), but it also meant that she was physically fit enough that she was a threat after becoming Brainwashed and Crazy.

 - Dark Action Girl: A deadly female sniper that counts among the few playable characters that are explicitly villains.

 - Deadpan Snarker: Only she's less funny and more sadistically venomous (no pun intended) and smug.

 - Deadly Gas: Her Venom Mine deploys this.